aredan/ciliumlabs/README.md

 ## Cilium LABs with Kind
-This is based on https://github.com/chornberger-c2c/isovalent-cilium-lab/blob/main/lab.md with minor changes and all the steps togather for easy follow-up.
+This is based on https://github.com/chornberger-c2c/isovalent-cilium-lab/blob/main/lab.md with minor changes and all the steps together for easy follow-up.
 More stuff will be added coming soon.

 Why?